njugus/njugus/README.md

 ## About Me

 Hi there!
 I'm Kelvin Njuguna, an aspiring full stack developer currently diving deep into the world of web development.
-My journey in tech has just begun, and I'm excited to learn and grow in this ever-evolving field.
+I'm excited to learn and grow in this ever-evolving field.

 ## Current Learning Path